-Looking for a good forex broker that accepts PayPal?
+Looking for good forex brokers to buy stocks with PayPal?
 Good news: Many forex brokers around the world do indeed accept PayPal payments.
 But it’s important to make sure your PayPal broker of choice ticks other significant boxes.
 Our table below should give you the information you need to settle on a competitive, trustworthy forex broker that meets your trading needs.

 What is a PayPal forex broker?

-A PayPal forex broker is simply a forex broker that accepts PayPal as a form of payment.
+A PayPal forex broker is simply a forex broker that allows you to buy stocks with PayPal.
 Many users around the world require different payment methods, with PayPal being one of the most prominent.
 People often want to know how to buy bitcoin using PayPal or ethereum with PayPal.
 This is also the same circumstance, you are just looking for the platform that accepts PayPal payments.

 What is a ‘contract for difference’?